-6. Defendant Sentinel Insurance Company, Limited is a Connecticut corporation with its principal place of business in Hartford, Connecticut.
-Defendant Sentinel is a wholly-owned subsidiary of Defendant the Hartford.
+5. Defendant Sentinel Insurance Company, Ltd. is a Connecticut corporation with its principal place of business in Hartford, Connecticut.
+Defendant Sentinel is a wholly-owned subsidiary of the Hartford Financial Services Group.

-7. At all times material, Defendants engaged in substantial and not isolated activity on a continuous and systematic basis in the state of New Jersey by issuing and selling insurance policies in New Jersey and by contracting to insure property located in New Jersey.
+6. At all times material, Defendant engaged in substantial and not isolated activity on a continuous and systematic basis in the states of Connecticut, Maryland, and Washington DC, by issuing and selling insurance policies in Connecticut, Maryland, Washington DC and other states across the country, and by contracting to insure property located there.

-8. This Court has subject matter jurisdiction over this action under 28 U.S.C. § 1332(a) because it involves citizens of different states and the amount in controversy exceeds \$75,000.
+This Court has subject matter jurisdiction over this action under 28 U.S.C. § 1332(a) because it involves citizens of different states and the amount in controversy exceeds \$75,000.

-9. This Court has subject matter jurisdiction under 28 U.S.C. § 1332(d) because there is diversity between Defendants and at least one member of each class; there are more than one hundred members of each class; and the amount in controversy exceeds \$5,000,000 exclusive of interest and costs.
+8. This Court has subject matter jurisdiction under 28 U.S.C. § 1332(d) because there is diversity between Defendant and at least one member of each class; there are more than one hundred members of each class; and the amount in controversy exceeds \$5,000,000 exclusive of interest and costs.
 This Court also has subject matter jurisdiction under 28 U.S.C. §§ 2201 and 2202 and is authorized to grant declaratory relief under these statutes.

-10. Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events and/or omissions giving rise to the claim occurred in this district and/or a substantial party of the property that is the subject of the action is situated in this district.
+9. Venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1) because the Defendant is a resident of this district, and pursuant to 28 U.S.C. § 1391(b)(2) because a substantial part of the events and/or omissions giving rise to the claim occurred in this district.